Nick Pratto Player Props: Royals vs. Orioles

 Nick Pratto At The Plate

-- Pratto is hitting .299 with nine doubles, four home runs and 17 walks.
+- Pratto is batting .300 with nine doubles, four home runs and 17 walks.

-- Pratto will look to extend his six-game hitting streak.
-He's batting .316 with two homers over the course of his last games.
+- Pratto will look to extend his seven-game hitting streak.
+He's batting .353 with one homer over the course of his last games.

-- Looking at the 37 games he has played this season, he's hit a long ball in four of them (10.8%), and in 2.7% of his trips to the dish.

-- Pratto has driven home a run in nine games this season (24.3%), including more than one RBI in 13.5% of his games and producing three or more of his team's runs on two occasions..
+- Pratto has picked up an RBI in 26.3% of his games this year, with two or more RBI in 13.2% of his games.
+He has also produced three or more runs in two contests.

-- He has scored in 35.1% of his games this season, with more than one run scored in 10.8%.
+- He has scored in 34.2% of his games this year, with more than one run scored in 10.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.